In Depth Baby Product Reviews Led by a Pediatrician

 Contributions From: Juliet Spurrier, MD & Molly Bradac

-I started using pumps at home in 2010 and continued hands-on testing with GearLab in 2014.
-Our review compares the 9 best pumps loved by hundreds of moms.
-We conducted extensive hands-on testing in our lab, got help from lactating mothers, and analyzed hundreds of user reports.
-We comparison tested for efficiency, comfort, ease of use, and more to find the best pumps on the market.
+We tested the 8 most loved pumps by hundreds of moms.
+We conducted extensive hands-on testing, got help from lactating mothers, and analyzed extensive user feedback.
+We did comparison testing for efficiency, comfort, ease of use, and more to find the best.

-Babies can have an appetite like an all-you-can-eat buffet, demanding to eat when hunger strikes.
 Our list of favorite nursing gear covers all the bases, whether you're exclusively breastfeeding or bottle-feeding your baby.
-If you're on the move with your breast pump, consider a stylish and functional stylish breast pump bag.

 Our Top Picks